etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Continuous_Control_Project/Report.md

 **1. Actor network**

-The neural network has three fully connected layers.
+The neural network has three fully connected layers with uniform weight initialization.
 The dimension of the layers are:

   1st layer:

-    - input: 37 (i.e. the dimension of the state space)
+    - input: 33 (i.e. the dimension of the state space)
+    - activation function: rectified linear unit
-    - output: 64
+    - output: 400

   2nd layer:

-    - input: 64
+    - input: 400
+    - activation function: rectified linear unit
-    - output 64
+    - output 300

   3rd layer:

-    - input: 64
+    - input: 300
+    - activation function: hyperbolic tangent
     - output: 4 (i.e. the dimension of the action space)

 **1. Critic network**

+The neural network has three fully connected layers with uniform weight initialization.
+The dimension of the layers are:

+  1st layer:

+    - input: 33 (i.e. the dimension of the state space)
+    - activation function: rectified linear unit
+    - output: 400

+  2nd layer:

+    - input: 404 (its a concatenation of the output of the 1st layer and the output of the Actor network)
+    - activation function: rectified linear unit
+    - output 300

+  3rd layer:

+    - input: 300
+    - activation function: hyperbolic tangent
+    - output: 1 (Q-value)

 **2. Learning phase**